Standards Council of Canada

 The SCC has a governing council that oversees the organization and an executive staff that is responsible for the operation of the organization.
 The organization reports to Parliament of Canada through the Minister of Innovation, Science and Economic Development.
 It receives some funding from the federal government as well as revenue from accreditation services and donations from individuals and organizations in support of international standardization work.

-The SCC represents Canada in the ISO and IEC.
+The SCC represents Canada in the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC).

 Oversight

 The SCC coordinates the Canadian national standardization network, which includes organizations and individuals involved in voluntary standards development, promotion, and implementation.

 Standards development

 The SCC develops and implements the National Standards Strategy, a national plan for the development of voluntary technical standards in support of national social and business goals.

 More than 12,500 Canadian volunteer members contribute to committees that develop international standards.
 Many of these volunteers also serve in national standards development activities through SDOs accredited by SCC.